emaniacs/jscache/README.md

 - **jscache(conf).set(key, value, [time])**

-    set value onto data storage with specific key using expired time, if expired time is empty, default expired time (1 week) will be used.
+    set value onto data storage with specific key using expired time, if expired time is empty, default expired time will be used.

     _Return:_ true on success or false otherwise.